-Have you ever pondered the varied and fascinating history of the indigenous peoples of Mexico?
+Have you ever considered the diverse and captivating history of the indigenous peoples of Mexico?

 The land we now know as Mexico was once home to a multitude of vibrant civilizations, each with its own unique customs, languages, and traditions.